Wurtzite/JW_Website/content/home/hero.md

 active = true
 date = 2017-10-15T00:00:00

-title = "Biochemist.
-Data Scientist.
-Epidemiologist."
+title = "Biochemist. &shy;Data Scientist. &shy;Epidemiologist."

 # Order that this section will appear in.
 weight = 3